 It is important to appreciate how tab stops work, as they can be an important part of laying out a braille document correctly.
 When positioning tab stops ("tabs") in a document, it is important to set them as you want them to appear in the braille.

 In a word processor program, the position of a tab stop might be indicated by a measurement in inches or centimeters, but DBT sets tab stops by column position.
 In braille, each column position is one braille cell.

-First, there are Default Tabs, set at regular intervals.
-In DBT's case, the default is 2.
-So, if you are at the beginning of a line with your cursor is column 1, pressing the Tab key will move you to column 3.
-Press it again, and you will move to column 5.
-Then to 7, 9, etc..
+If you do not define your own tab stops, DBT sets default tabs at 2 column intervals.
+Thus, if you are at the beginning of a line with your cursor in column 1, pressing the Tab key moves you to column 3.
+Press it again, and you move to column 5.
+Then to 7, 9, etc.

-In braille, tabs stops are measured in Cells on the page.
-If we Tab to Cell 20, then a left would begin in Cell 20, a right Tab would end in Cell 20, and the decimal point would be in Cell 20.
+Again, in braille tabs stops are measured in cells on the page.
+If we tab to cell 20, then a left tab would begin in cell 20, a right tab would end in cell 20, and the decimal point would be in cell 20.